 In Reference Type, choose Web Page, or the actual reference type you want to cite.

-The fields that then need to be filled in according to the Vancouver style are: Author, Title [Internet], Year, Place Published, Publisher, Access Date, Access Year and URL.
+The fields that then need to be filled in according to the Vancouver style are: Author, Title [Internet], Year, Place Published, Publisher, Cited Date, Cited Year and URL.

-The fields that then need to be filled in according to the APA style are: Author, Title, Year, Access Date, Access Year and URL.
+The fields that then need to be filled in according to the APA style are: Author, Title, Year and URL.

 When the Author field is an organisation then fill in the entire name with a comma after.
 That is

 Otherwise, the order of the words will be wrong.

 If the author is a person, fill it in like this

 Carlsson, Jan without comma after the first name

 If there are several authors, enter each name on a new line.

 Reference to a report